TrebledJ/trebledj.github.io/content/posts/programming/mini-projects/interactive-pause-python/2025-03-10-interactive-pause-in-multithreaded-python.md

 1. The "before" is a very basic multithreading script.
 No delay and pause.
 2. The "after" is a robust working example of multithreading with delay and pause.

+I’ll be demonstrating with Python threads via `concurrent.futures.ThreadPoolExecutor`.
+Python offers two other concurrency primitives: processes (`multiprocessing` / `ProcessPoolExecutor`) and green threads (`asyncio`).
+We won't discuss those today, but the gist is similar!

 ### Basic Script